SAP Indirect Access License Fees Can Be Significant and Unexpected

 13.8 Indirect Use

 Named users are also upstream and intermediary technical systems that exchange information with the SAP software system, as well as the users of those systems, if the users exchange information with the SAP software in dialogue or prompt mode.
-It makes no difference whether the software is accessed directly or indirectly (see the indirect use information under section “1.2 Named Users”).
+It makes no difference whether the software is accessed directly or indirectly (see the indirect use of information under section “1.2 Named Users”).
 In the case of indirect use of SAP software, you should provide SAP with the number of external named users.

 1.2 Named Users